When you’re out playing with your ATV in the mud, a tire de-beading from the rim will put a quick stop to your weekend fun.

 People in the drag-racing scene are also often seen using beadlocks.
 However, these riders do not use them because they need to run with low pressure in the tires.

-They mainly use them to prevent the tire from spinning on the wheel when the clutch is dropped, and the bike sets into extreme acceleration.
+They mainly use them to prevent the tire from spinning on the wheel when the clutch is dropped and the bike sets into extreme acceleration.

 The beadlock will take up some of the hp because of its added weight, but the benefit of getting all of the power down to the ground is what matters in this game.

-Beadlocks for the looks
+Installing Beadlocks for Looks

-Additional cost
+Additional Cost

 You should expect to pay anything from 1 1/2 to 2 times the price of a conventional set.

-Added weight
+Added Weight

 The added weight is not always a downside, but you should know that these wheels generally weigh quite a bit more than conventional wheels.

-The added weight will affect acceleration, deceleration, and general handling of your ATV.
+The added weight will affect the acceleration, deceleration, and general handling of your ATV.
 It will also put additional strain and wear on the different components of the undercarriage of the bike.

-Unbalanced wheel
+Unbalanced Wheel

 To get the balancing back to an acceptable level, you may need to completely dismount the tire from the wheel for a thorough cleaning before you put it all together again.